-A process is said to be deterministic if its state depends only on its initial state and the messages delivered to it [5, 11].
+A process is said to be deterministic if its state depends only on its initial state and the messages delivered to it [5, 12].
 A deterministic process can take two types of checkpoints: a physical checkpoint or a logical checkpoint.
-A process is said to have taken a physical checkpoint at some time t_1 , if the process state at time t_1 is saved on the stable storage.
-A process is said to have taken a logical checkpoint at time t_1 , if adequate information is saved on the stable storage to allow the process state at time t_1 to be recovered.
-A physical checkpoint is trivially a logical checkpoint, however, the converse is not true.
-Now we summarize three approaches for taking a logical checkpoint at time t_1 .
-Each approach may be more attractive for some applications than the other approaches.
+A process is said to have taken a physical checkpoint at some time $t_1$ , if the process state at time $t_1$ is saved on the stable storage.
+A process is said to have taken a logical checkpoint at time $t_1$ , if adequate information is saved on the stable storage to allow the process state at time $t_1$ to be recovered.

+To the best of our knowledge, the term logical checkpoint was first introduced by Wang et al. [14, 15], who also presented one approach for taking a logical checkpoint.
+Now we summarize three approaches for taking a logical checkpoint at time $t_1$ .
+Although the three approaches are equivalent, each approach may be more attractive for some applications than the other approaches.
 Not all approaches will be feasible on all systems.

-Approach 1: One approach for establishing a logical checkpoint at time t_1 is to take a physical checkpoint at some time $t_0 \leq t_1$ and log (on stable storage) all messages delivered to the process between time t_0 and t_1 .
+• One approach for establishing a logical checkpoint at time $t_1$ is to take a physical checkpoint at some time $t_0 \leq t_1$ and log (on stable storage) all messages delivered to the process between time $t_0$ and $t_1$ .
 (For each message, the message log contains the receive sequence number for the message as well as the entire message.)
-This approach is essentially identical to that presented by Wang et al. [13].
+This approach is essentially identical to that presented by Wang et al. [14].